Travz08/CA-T3-Major-Project/api/readme.md

 We now need a callback that will handle the route exchange.

 Once we allow our route, viola we now get to google select your email screen, how good!
 However we are still have not done anything with the user.
 When we select the email from the google screen, we get hung up there.
 If you look at the console however we get a long string.
-This is from the code below
+This is from the code below.

 ```js
 passport.use(new GoogleStrategy({